FRRouting/frr/doc/user/nexthop_groups.rst

    Allow a Nexthop Group to be considered as an IBGP nexthop.
 When used in ZEBRA, if `allow-recursion` is not used, some debug information is given.

+.. clicmd:: group NAME

+   Append a Nexthop Group group dependency in the current nexthop group.
+The protocol daemon using it will ensure that the dependent group is configured at the protocol level, and installed at ZEBRA level, before installing the parent Nexthop Group.
+   This option is very useful to consider nexthop groups having multiple paths.